Have you applied for the new Canadian Agricultural Partnership?

 - Science, Research & Innovation: Using science and innovation to improve resiliency and increase productivity.

-- Environmental Sustainability & Climate Change: Reducing greenhouse gas emissions and protecting the environment to climate change by enhancing sustainable production growth.
+- Environmental Sustainability & Climate Change: Reducing greenhouse gas emissions and protecting the environment from climate change by enhancing sustainable production growth.

 - Value-Added Agriculture & Agri-Food Processing: Introducing and expanding value-added processes to diversify product offerings and increase Canadian-based services.